Health & Wellness

 There has been a discernible trend in recent years to put off getting pregnant until later in life.
 More women are opting to travel, pursue their careers, or hold off on having children until they feel ready, thanks to improvements in healthcare.
 As a result, the idea of a pregnancy at an advanced maternal age, or geriatric pregnancy, is increasingly widespread.
 But this choice also presents a special set of problems and considerations.
-This comprehensive book will cover all you need to know about geriatric pregnancy, including what to expect and how to proceed with confidence.
+All the information you require about geriatric pregnancy, including what to anticipate and how to proceed confidently, will be covered in this extensive guide.

 Understanding Geriatric Pregnancy: